 The Importance of Having Breakfast and Total Fibre Intake to Lower Your Risk of Death

 5761 people were studied using data from 1999-2002.
-The researchers investigated the link between eating breakfast and consuming over 25g of dietary fibre each day with risk of death from any cause including death from heart disease.
+The researchers investigated the link between eating breakfast and consuming over 25g of dietary fiber each day with risk of death from any cause including death from heart disease.

-Researchers found that those people who ate breakfast had a lower body mass index, consumed more calories over a day and ate more fibre each day than those people who skipped breakfast.
-The people who included more than 25g of dietary fibre each day were 21% less likely to die from any cause.
+Researchers found that those people who ate breakfast had a lower body mass index, consumed more calories over a day and ate more fiber each day than those people who skipped breakfast.
+The people who included more than 25g of dietary fiber each day were 21% less likely to die from any cause.
 In addition to this, those who skipped breakfast were at a 21% greater risk of developing type two diabetes and experience heart disease or die from heart disease than those who ate breakfast.

-Take home message: If you are not taking the time to eat breakfast each day you may be missing out on an essential meal which gives you the opportunity to meet your daily fibre needs.
-Achieving adequate fibre each day does not only support gut health but may help you live a longer and healthier life too.
+Take home message: If you are not taking the time to eat breakfast each day you may be missing out on an essential meal which gives you the opportunity to meet your daily fiber needs.
+Achieving adequate fiber each day does not only support gut health but may help you live a longer and healthier life too.
 Taking the time to eat breakfast may be a worthy investment of your time in the morning.

 King DE, Xiang J. A Relationship Between Mortality and Eating Breakfast and Fiber.
 J Am Board Fam Med.
 2021 Jul-Aug;34(4):678-687. doi: 10.3122/jabfm.2021.04.210044.
 PMID: